matthiasSchedel/ShopFloorVisualization/README.md

 ## Known bugs:
 * App view windows resize to 50% of their initial width.
 This has to adjusted manually at the moment.
+* Safari Browser currently not supported(Chrome and Firefox have been tested successfully).